 The driest place on Earth: Atacama Desert, Chile

 You’ll definitely need the right kind of sunscreen if you plan on traveling through this desert.
 According to both NASA and National Geographic, the Atacama Desert in Chile has soil comparable to that of Mars.
 (Fun fact: Mars scenes from the television series Space Odyssey: Voyage To The Planets were filmed here.)
 From October 1903 to January 1918, the Atacama Desert did not see so much as one drop of rain, making it the longest rainless period in the world’s recorded history.
 Sparsely populated, the Atacama Desert has several hotels to choose from that cater to tourists who come to explore the land.
-These are the 9 secrets to traveling cheap, according to travel agents.

 The closest place to outer space: Mount Chimborazo, Ecuador